marcinprusinowski/algorithms-bubble_sort/README.md

 # Bubble Sort!

 Simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
-If you've ever played card games you are familiar with this algorithms without even knowing about it.
-It is the same way we sort cards from the lowest to the highest.
+Bubble Sort mechanism based on comparing two closed to eatch other elements and swaping them if right is smaller.
 Simplest way to understand is to watch this quick video. https://www.youtube.com/watch?v=nmhjrI-aW5o&feature=emb_title